SKELETAL SYSTEM AND SUPPORTING TISSUES, Introduction to the skeletal system in living organisms

 THE SKELETAL SYSTEM AND THE SUPPORTING TISSUES IN ANIMALS

-What is skeleton?
-Why do we have skeleton in our body as living things?
+What is a skeleton?
+Why do we have skeletons in our bodies as living things?

 WHAT IS SKELETON?